nblickman11/PMG-Programming-Challenge/README.md

 # PMG-Programming-Challenge

-Use the following command to run the script to combine our files as requested:
+Use the following command to run the csv-combiner script to combine our files as requested:

 ./csv-combiner.py ./fixtures/accessories.csv ./fixtures/clothing.csv > combined.csv